 Also, look for coated, non-nano ingredients.

-Of course not all sunscreens are created equal so we’ve scoured the internet to find some of the best options out there for you to choose from...
+Not all sunscreens are created equal, so I scoured the internet to find the best Hawaii reef safe sunscreen for you to choose…

 Sun Bum is a small company started out of a beach house in Florida on A1A.
 They now have a location on Oahu where, as mentioned in their company video, they came up with the idea to make a product specifically for the sensitive skin of the very young beach bodies.

-Also as mentioned on their website they’ve been dedicated to making products the way they like them from the beginning, and it seems pretty safe to say that they care about the effect of harmful chemicals on human bodies, animal bodies and the world body (the environment).
+Also, as mentioned on their website, they’ve been dedicated to making products the way they like them from the beginning.
+It seems pretty safe to say that they care about the effect of harmful chemicals on human bodies, animal bodies, and the world body (the environment).

 So while some of their products previously contained octinoxate, after the study that lead to Hawaii’s ban came out, they have since pulled those products and are working to reformulate them without it.

-Because even though there are many other factors that cause reef damage, why fight it when you can do something about it.
+Because many other factors cause reef damage, why fight it when you can do something about it.
 So they did.

-I think to understand this product, we need to first understand the name and the spirit with which the name gives more meaning as a whole.
+To understand this product, we need first to know more about the name and the spirit with which it gives more meaning.

 After consulting several places, I have come to find that Kokua means “help.”
 But it is more than “to help”; it seems to have a deeper meaning to offer help with no intent of personal gain.